Milton House has new director

 “We feel very confident Keighton comes both qualified and enthusiastic,” Williamson said.

 Klos hopes to start collaborating more with area groups, businesses and the community.
-More investment from residents will ensure the Milton House will always be important to Milton, she said.
+More investment from residents ensures the Milton House will always be important to Milton, she said.

 Klos hopes the community will continue to be excited about history.